-On our next trip this summer, we have a long layover in Iceland and I’ve been wracking my brain for ways to keep my 4-year old occupied at the airport while still being able to walk around to wear my toddler out.
+On our next trip this summer, we have a long layover in Iceland (read more about our trip with IcelandAir and our amazing 24 hours in Reykjavik!) and I’ve been wracking my brain for ways to keep my 4-year old occupied at the airport while still being able to walk around to wear my toddler out.
 It finally hit me during a trip to the mall a week ago; my son had been getting bored trailing around after me, and I decided to keep him busy by asking him to look out for things for me.
 I told him to look for things like a person wearing something pink, or someone wearing sunglasses.
 This kept him occupied while I was able to shop, and he was actually disappointed when we left!
-It occurred to me that this game would work just as well in an airport, a place where there is so much to look at.
+Kids scavenger hunts are such a perfect way to keep kids occupied, and it occurred to me that this game would work just as well in an airport, a place where there is so much to look at.
 With that in mind, I’ve created an airport scavenger hunt for use on our next trip.
 It has things that I know will be easy for him to spot, like planes and a pilot, as well as trickier things we’ll have to walk around a little to find.
 My plan is to print this chart off and laminate it, then travel with a dry erase marker so he can check things off as he goes, and then reuse the list at the next airport we visit.